jhoncabreiraocta/jhoncabreiraocta/README.md

 ## I am an electrical engineer turned data scientist who loves leveraging data-driven solutions that make an impact on business and society!

-- 💻 Atualmente venho desenvolvendo meu porfolio de data science
+- 💻 I’m currently working as a Data Science Instructor
-- 💻 Publico toda semana no medium
+- 💻 I'm also working for a company specialized on Artificial Intelligence (AI) and High Technology
-- 📈 Desenvolvo projetos voltados para o mercado financeiro
+- 📈 I’m constantly learning and Improving my skills 🤣
-- 📊 IEstou sempre a disposição para contribuir
+- 📊 I’m looking to collaborate with other Data Scientists and developers

 ### Connect with me: